ScottLilly/CodeBundler/README.md

 -f <Files>

 Notes:
-Source parameters are listed in order of precedence, so if you specify both a solution and a project, the solution will be used.
+Source parameters are listed in order of precedence.
+If you specify both a solution and a project, the solution will be used.
-If you want to use multiple directories or files, separate them with a semi-colon character ";".
+To use multiple directories or files, separate them with a semi-colon ";".

 Examples:
 CodeBundler.Console -s D:\CodeBundler\CodeBundler.sln -o D:\TestOutput\CodeBundler\combined.txt